sashahafner/silageVOC-EF-2020/ReadMe.md

 Here weighted mean concentrations are calculated by crop type, following the approach described in Hafner et al. (2013, Section 2).
 Calculations can be carried out by running `scripts/main.R`.
 Output is in `output`.
-The file `compound_concs.csv` has weighted mean (by number of silages in each study) concentration in mg VOC per kg silage DM.
+The file `compound_concs.csv` has weighted mean (by number of silages in each study) concentration in the column `conc.mean` in mg VOC per kg silage DM.

 ## 4.2. `02_frac_loss`
 Here the mass transfer model from Hafner et al. (2012) is used to predict fractional loss of VOC (g VOC lost per g VOC produced or available) from silage storage and feeding.